 For projects in the top one-per-cent of the market, Pauline Lierman, director of market research at local condo-data firm Urbanation, suggests a discreet approach to sales is not at all uncommon.

-“Certainly with boutique projects … you would have people being driven in by top-end brokers in the market,” she tells Toronto Storeys.
+“Certainly with boutique projects … you would have people being driven in by top-end brokers in the market,” she tells Storeys.

 Traditional marketing methods don’t make sense for ultra-high-end real estate products, Lierman notes.

 “These are very particular purchasers.
 They’ll customize, they’ll negotiate.”

 Crigger says, “The actual building is up, and construction is well underway.
 So for prospective purchasers, this is an ideal opportunity to purchase a residence which they can customize, without many of the unknowns typical of purchasing new construction.